arborchat/muscadine/README.md

 The keybindings are:

 - History Mode
-    - up/down/j/k - scroll the selected message up and down (not that this currently does not scroll the viewport)
+    - up/down/j/k - scroll the selected message up and down
-    - left/right/h/l - scroll the viewport up and down
+    - left/right/h/l - scroll the viewport (not the cursor) up and down
     - enter/i - start a reply to the selected message
     - home/g - jump to top of history
     - end/G - jump to bottom of history